Keep More of What You Earn with Fixed Income ETFs

 Mutual funds are not structured to support this tax efficiency.
 Because mutual fund investors interact only with a fund, all inflows and outflows are in the form of cash – not with the underlying securities like ETFs.
 As a result, when mutual funds have redemptions, fund managers must sell securities to raise cash to meet the redemption, creating a possible capital gains event for all shareholders.

 The difference in capital gains distributions between ETFs and mutual funds is staggering.
-In 2020, just 7% of all ETFs distributed capital gains compared to 49% of mutual funds.
-For fixed income, just 19% of ETFs distributed capital gains compared to 36% of mutual funds.3 And as shown below, over three years, fixed income ETFs distributed roughly half of the short- and long-term capital gains as did mutual funds.4
+In 2021, just 11% of all ETFs distributed capital gains compared to 69% of mutual funds.
+For fixed income, just 23% of ETFs distributed capital gains compared to 42% of mutual funds.3 And as shown below, over three years, fixed income ETFs distributed less capital gains then mutual funds overall, and when broken out into active and index based strategies.4

 Fixed income ETFs can also help investors to reduce their total cost of ownership, offering: